 Now, most will use their signature file to identify themselves and their work and offer a link to their website.
 Some personal emails will still include witty, clever, and often interesting quotes.

-The most important reason to use a signature file is that it allows you to indirectly promote your website or opinions by simply going about your daily online business.
+The most important reason to use a signature file is that it lets you indirectly promote your website or opinions by going about your daily online business.
 Whether you post on message boards, email other site owners, or participate in mailing lists, your signature file gets your basic information and a link to your website in front of everyone you email or who may just read your message board post.

 Let’s first cover the Don’ts:

-• DON’T have everything about you, including the kitchen sink, in your sig file.
+DON’T have everything about you, including the kitchen sink, in your sig file.
 If you have a website, include a pointer to your URL to make sure folks can find out whatever they like about you.
 That is really what your sig file is for.
 To have your pager, cell, home, business, work, accreditation, and slogan about how great you are will lead to the perception that you are a tad bit narcissistic.

 You also do not need to include your complete “all about me” signature file in every email in ongoing conversations or with those already aware of all your information.
 Instead, use a simpler, less info-packed version for ongoing discussions, which may include your most used sign-off and your name.

-• DON’T use controversial quotes in your signature file.
+DON’T use controversial quotes in your signature file.
 Everyone has the right to an opinion, and one of the great things about the online environment is the free exchange of information and ideas.
 I’ve seen many witty quotes in emails.
 However, intentionally including a quote you know is controversial or offensive isn’t courteous.
 Save those “opinions” for those who know you well and will understand your need for attention.

-• DON’T throw in any sales-pitchy type hype.
+DON’T throw in any sales-pitchy type hype.
 Credibility online is tough to acquire and support without undermining your efforts.
 So, refrain from overzealous sales hype that ends in exclamation marks.
 A short and sweet comment about your product or service is enough.
 Let your website do the selling for you!

-• DON’T close with your signature file reflecting anything but proper punctuation.
+DON’T close with your signature file reflecting anything but proper punctuation.
 Capitalize your name appropriately: John A. Smith, John Smith, John.
 Not typing your name in an appropriate case demonstrates a lack of education and possible business savvy.

-• DON’T start using your sig file until you have verified, reviewed, and double-checked all the information.
+DON’T start using your sig file until you have verified, reviewed, and double-checked all the information.
 I see signature files with errors every day!
 Do you lack attention to detail?

 FACTOID: Sig-Separators